 Seriously, just start listening ASAP!

 This is from my buddy, Chris Rosebrough.
 As he says, "don't listen with an open mind-listen with an open Bible!"
-This show is a little like Mystery Science Theater 3000; he plays sermons by the "Super Pastors" and interrupts them using correct hermaneutics (and usually tears their bad teaching to shreds).
+This show is a little like Mystery Science Theater 3000; he plays sermons by the "Super Pastors" and interrupts them using correct hermaneutics (and then rips their bad teaching to shreds).
 I'm amazed at how much I've learned from this one ministry-I'm sure I've learned more in just 2 or 3 years of listening to this, than in 30 years of sermons.
 I am not exaggerating.
 Now that I'm occasionally on the show it's even better.
 (That was a joke)